Wuvist/lcpc/lcpc.typ

 Government agencies like Singapore Statistic Department provides comprehensive data of Singapore society.
 Thus making constructing of LCPC for Singapore easy.

-In terms of household expenditures and income, Singapore conducts conducts quinquennial Household Expenditure Survey[ref TBA] HES staring from 2007.
+In terms of household expenditures and income, Singapore conducts conducts quinquennial Household Expenditure Survey HES staring from 2007.

 Three national wide HES has been conducted:
 - HES 2007/08